reupen/tayberry/README.md

 ## Licence

-TayberryJS is released under the Lesser GNU Public Licence.
-If this poses a problem for you, feel free to open an issue.
+TayberryJS is released under the MIT licence.

 ## Downloads

 Head over to the releases page for the current version.

 TayberryJS is at an early alpha stage.
-There will be some bugs, but please do open issues to provide feedback.

-## Roadmap

-Some upcoming planned features are:

-- dynamic chart updates
-- date/time axes
+Feel free to open an issue if you have any feedback.